-New Mexico does not provide adult adoptees with unrestricted access to their own original birth certificates.
+New Mexico does not recognize the rights of adult adoptees to obtain their own original birth certificates.
 It takes a court order to obtain an OBC.

 Identifying information, which may include an original birth certificate, is available to an adult adoptee by court order but only after good cause is shown.
 New Mexico provides a list of factors it considers in determining whether “good cause” has been demonstrated.